kintsugitwow/MethWheelchair/README.md

 # MethWheelchair

 Disables movement keybinds after standing still for at least one frame after Mephistroth finishes casting Shackles of the Legion.<br>
-After debuff is gone or after 6.5 secs of cast event re-enables keybinds.<br>
+After the debuff is gone or after 6.5 secs of cast event re-enables keybinds.<br>
 Hitting movement keybinds during that time will cancel spell casts.<br>
-Additionally removes movement keybinds while under effect of Enveloped Flames used by Lingering Magus.<br>
+Additionally removes movement keybinds while under effect of Enveloped Flames used by Lingering Magi.<br>

 Click minimap button or type ``/mw`` to open configuration panel.<br>